hyunjong-park/hyunjong-park.github.io/_posts/2022-03-30-hyunjongpark.com-opened.md

 Hi, I'm Hyunjong Park, a data engineer living in Seoul, South Korea.

-I was thinking of a website with some info about me in the beginning but ended up with a blog.
-Not really sure what to write about.
+In the beginning, I was thinking of a website with some info about me.
+However, ended up with a blog.
+Not really sure what to write about here yet.
 Hopefully I'll figure it out soon.

-Until then, it's only this post and _About me_.
+Until then, it's only this post and [About me](/about.html).
 I will come back with some posts that are worth reading.

 Bye!